Minor Ailments CPD

 Each self-directed CE course has been accredited by the Canadian Pharmacists Association, a CCCEP-approved accredited provider.
 CEU value and file numbers for each course are listed above.
 To earn the Statement of Completion for each course, participants must review and complete all the online modules and their required readings, complete the declaration of completion, and complete and achieve 70% or greater on the summative post-tests.
 You will have up to two attempts to pass each post-test.
 Complete details on these items are provided within the courses.

-These self-directed courses are available for registration up until their accreditation expiry dates of February 15, 2018.
+These self-directed courses are available for registration up until their accreditation expiry dates.
 You must complete each course before its expiry date; we cannot guarantee access after this point.

 Supplementary Tools and Resources